 The problem is that almost no organization, other than Microsoft, has fully adopted the "Modern Management agenda" as of now.

 Microsoft's Windows 10 Servicing Options Going Forward

-At this point, Microsoft is at a crossroads.
-Should they give into the cries of analysts and enterprise IT executives and slow down their pace?
-Alternatively, will they stick with it and keep on track for two updates a year?
-We might find out soon.
-We estimate that Microsoft will make some announcement by the end of February / beginning of March.
-It could be one of the following options:
+At this point, Microsoft has successfully delayed any need to make a change for at least another year or so.
+But they are still at a crossroad: Should they give into the cries of analysts and enterprise IT executives and slow down their pace?
+Or should they stick with it and keep on track for two updates a year?

 On the other side, Microsoft is heavily dependent upon enterprise revenue!
 If larger organizations are not getting on board with their "Modern IT Management" agenda, they might have to slow down.
 "Microsoft might switch to releasing one feature update per year and extending their support window to 24 months — we will find out soon!" says Rob Helm.